janusqa/BimshireStore/DOCUMENTATION.md

 5. Add to appsettings and secrets the host, username and password for every project that needs it
 6. In a nutshell to use in a project
    1. Add ServiceBus classlib as a reference to project
-   2. set up appsettions.json with ServiceBus credentials
+   2. set up appsettions.json with ServiceBus credentials and queues project will need
    3. Set up dependancy injection in services section of programs.cs for project
-   4. inject ServiceBus where you want to use it, maybe a controller?
+   4. inject ServiceBusProducer as scopped where you want to use it, maybe a controller?
+   5. inject ServiceBusConsumer as Singleton were you want to use it. mabe a hostedservice
+      1. Derive your specific consuemers from ServiceBusConsumer and register them as HostedService in programs.cs.
+These must consumers must implement IHostedLiftemService in order to be able to run in the background and process the messages when able.
-   5. call appropriate methods exposed by ServiceBus service like SendMessage
+   6. call appropriate methods exposed by ServiceBus service like SendMessage